Teulon Beamish

-Beamish was born in County Cork and educated at Trinity College, Dublin.
-He received the degree of Doctor of Divinity (DD).
+Beamish was born at Killinear House in County Cork, the son of Dr. Beamish and Maria Teulon.
+He was educated at Trinity College, Dublin and received the degree of Doctor of Divinity (DD).

+He migrated to Australia in 1847, arriving in Sydney on July 26 aboard the John Fleming.
 He was ordained deacon at Sydney in 1847, and priest at Melbourne in 1850.
 After a curacies at Singleton, New South Wales and Illawarra he was Vicar of Warrnambool from 1850 to 1895.

+Poor health and deteriorating eyesight forced his retirement.
+He died in Camberwell, Melbourne in 1914.